Ketel Marte Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.51 team ERA that ranks 21st among all MLB pitching staffs.
+- The Phillies' 4.48 team ERA ranks 20th among all league pitching staffs.

-- Phillies pitchers combine to give up 71 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to give up 72 home runs (1.1 per game), the 10th-fewest in baseball.

-- The Phillies will send Suarez (1-2) to the mound to make his seventh start of the season.
-He is 1-2 with a 4.70 ERA and 28 strikeouts in 30 2/3 innings pitched.
+- Nola (5-5) takes the mound for the Phillies in his 15th start of the season.
+He's put together a 4.60 ERA in 88 2/3 innings pitched, with 84 strikeouts.

-- In his most recent time out on Friday against the Los Angeles Dodgers, the left-hander tossed six innings, giving up one earned run while surrendering four hits.
+- In his most recent outing on Saturday against the Los Angeles Dodgers, the right-hander went 6 1/3 innings, allowing six earned runs while surrendering seven hits.

-- In six games this season, the 27-year-old has put up an ERA of 4.70, with 8.2 strikeouts per nine innings.
-Opponents are hitting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.